 The ASHG Advocacy Award honors individuals or groups of individuals who have exhibited excellence and achievement in promoting the science of human genetics and its application for the common good.
+The awardee will receive a plaque and a monetary award of $10,000 at the Society’s Annual Meeting.

 - Promoting the importance of genetics and an understanding of genetically based healthcare in society at large